 Harassment and discrimination can create a negative or hostile place of work or study which can adversely effect not only those who are targeted, but also those who are exposed to the conduct and perceive it as the environment in which they are expected to work and/or study.
 This is called a “poisoned environment”.

-For example, your supervisor, instructor, co-worker or colleague makes negative remarks about particular individuals in the workplace based on their sex or gender identity..
-Or, he or she makes general remarks ridiculing women or people who are transgendered.
-Not only would this be offensive to women or transgendered people, but it would also make others uncomfortable – whether because they too belong to historically-disadvantaged groups or simply because they recognize that such conduct is intended to demean and ridicule others because of their group membership..
+For example, your supervisor, instructor, co-worker or colleague makes negative remarks about particular individuals in the workplace based on their sex or gender identity.
+Or, they make general remarks ridiculing women or trans people.
+Not only would this be offensive to women or trans people, but it would also make others uncomfortable – whether because they too belong to historically-disadvantaged groups or simply because they recognize that such conduct is intended to demean and ridicule others because of their group membership.

 A poisoned environment is a form of harassment and violates the University’s Human Rights Policy and the Ontario Human Rights Code.